ProvableHQ/welcome/documentation/developer/language/00_flying_tour.md

 The `new` function is static and can be called without instantiating the circuit.

-Leo introduces `Self` and `self` keywords to access circuit member variables.
+Leo introduces `Self` and `self` keywords to access circuit member variables and functions.

 ## 5. Imports